 Students involved in this track return better prepared to advocate for health equity and to provide care to patients and communities in Arizona, United States, and around the world.

-Note: MED891C, MED896A and MED891A are also individual courses and can be taken without being in the Distinction Track
+- MED891C and MED896A are also individual courses and can be taken without being in the Distinction Track.

 Elements of the Global Health Distinction Track

-Element 1: Pre-Clinical Externship Preparation Course (MED 891C)
+Element 1: Year 1 Global Health Preparation Course (MED 891C)

-8 class hours, spring semester.
-Field externship: 2-4 weeks, prior to Year III.
+7 class hours - noon meetings, spring and fall semester.
+Pre-clinical field rotation: 2-4 weeks, prior to Year III.

 Objectives/Goals: This clinical and community health externship, preceded by an 8 hour orientation course at UA CoM, is a faculty-mentored experience.
 Emphasis is on identifying local health needs, culturally appropriate approaches, clinical observation, and linkages with community and government resources in faculty-approved sites in less-developed countries.